su-karanps/gcp_instances/README.md

 # Setting Up a New Instance

-This guide assumes you have a [Google Cloud account](https://cloud.google.com/) with a sufficient GPU quota (once you have [upgraded your account](https://cloud.google.com/free/docs/free-cloud-features#how-to-upgrade), go to IAM Admin -> Quotas)
+This guide assumes you have a [Google Cloud account](https://cloud.google.com/) with a sufficient GPU quota (once you have [upgraded your account](https://cloud.google.com/free/docs/free-cloud-features#how-to-upgrade), go to IAM Admin -> Quotas and request an increase)

 **Image**: keep the default Debian image.
 I found the 'GPU-optimized Debian 10 with CUDA 11.0' to be more tricky than helpful, unfortunately.